What Steve Eats

 Notes

-Make sure to store the candy in an airtight container and definitely not in the fridge.
-Humidity will make the candy go soft.
+Make sure to store the candy in an airtight container.
+Humidity will make the honeycomb go soft.

 • Prep Time: 5 minutes